nrwl/nx/docs/guides/react.md

 ng g app frontend --framework=react
 ```

-and you will the following:
+and you will see the following:

 ```treeview
 myworkspace/